jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0049/index.md

 400 '           Runtime "plain" font corresponds to #=1, "pretty" to #=2.
 410 '           Only fonts 1-3 show proper line layout on the video screen.
 420 '
-430 DATA .pf#:' Select printer font (for full line only).
+430 DATA .pf#::Å┘ Select printer font (for full line only).
 440 'Carriage control --
-450 DATA .pa#:' Start new page, numbered #.
+450 DATA .pa#::Å┘ Start new page, numbered #.
 If no #, use old# + 1.
-460 DATA .wt:'  Wait for paper alignment at top of following page(s).
+460 DATA .wt::Å┘  Wait for paper alignment at top of following page(s).
-470 DATA .tp#:' Test page; if <# lines remain, force a .pa command.
+470 DATA .tp#::Å┘ Test page; if <# lines remain, force a .pa command.
-480 DATA .hd:'  Use the following line (to C/R) as header on following page(s).
+480 DATA .hd::Å┘  Use the following line (to C/R) as header on following page(s).
 490 '
-500 DATA END:' of command definitions
+500 DATA END::Å┘ of command definitions
 510 'Put the above commands into a testable string.
 520 COMMAND$=".##"
 530 FOR I = 0 TO 50